Iluvitari/AZ104-Notes/AZ-104 Overview.md

 - Roles and Administrators in AAD
 	- Descriptions provided of what roles do when going into them
 	- Roles = permission sets
+		- Global

 ## Administrative units
+ - Roles in AAD - Global.
+Administrative units > add users/groups to it.
 - Cant manage people in the group when group is added to admin unit.
 - Administrative roles delegated through administrative unit.
-- manage attributes of the group but no management of people in group.
+- Manage attributes of the group but no management of people in group.
 A way of delegating some administrative permissions.
-Forexample: helpdesk.
+For example: help desk.

 ## Azure Subscriptions: